Alternity156/AudicaExScoring/README.md

 ## WARNING
-This mod conflicts with ScorePercentage HitScoreVisualizer and SongBrowser.
+This mod conflicts with ScorePercentage, HitScoreVisualizer, SongBrowser and Meeps Audica UI Enhancements.

 I am currently implementing SongBrowser features that most players expect to be functional in the game.